Responsive Menu

 Migraine during vacation-cruise ship room

 I will share a little personal experience first.
-On a cruise with my husband and his family, we made the most amazing memories and he actually proposed in Rome.
-However, he almost missed his chance as that was our last stop on the cruise.
+On a cruise with my husband and his family, we made the most amazing memories, and he proposed in Rome.
+However, he almost missed his chance, as that was our last stop on the cruise.
 He said he knew Rome was special to us and wanted to do it there.
-Our first day in Rome I ended up with a terrible migraine.
-We waited too long to eat and it was very hot.
-I kept water and snacks with me, but didn’t realize how long we would be out.
-By the time we sat down at dinner, I was too nauseous to eat.
+On our first day in Rome, I had a terrible migraine.
+We waited too long to eat, and it was sweltering.

 Migraine During Vacation=Rome

 However, it didn’t ruin it.
-The next night my husband and I went on a walk in Rome.
-This was the last night of our trip before we flew home.
+The next night, my husband and I walked in Rome.
 The city is beautiful at night.
-Everything was lit up and I can still see it in my mind.
-I was thinking about the memories made and some other things.
-I had also reflected on the night before.
+Everything was lit up, and I can still see it.
+While walking, I was thinking about the memories made and reflecting.
 Migraine causes guilt and doubt.
 I was wondering if my husband would think my migraine attacks were too much.
-In the midst of that, I also thought about how blessed I was to have experienced so much with my husband and his family.

 We stopped and sat down on a bench.
 I wondered if we needed to talk about my worries.
-Before I knew it he was proposing.
-I was totally shocked.
+Before I knew it, he was proposing.
+I was shocked.
 My head had been full of other thoughts.
 He addressed being there at all times.
 I am now jokingly harassed for repeatedly asking if he was serious.
-It was such a special moment.
-However, it was the easiest decision I had ever made.
-We had been together for quite a while.
-I had trauma from other experiences in my life.
-My husband took his time showing me his heart and we made sure we were on the same page with our faith.
+It was such a special moment and the easiest decision I have made.

 What I learned from that trip, especially as my migraine attacks have become more severe, is I must address my fears and have a plan.